-Growing up near the Inner Harbor in Baltimore, my husband knows what it takes to make great steamed shrimp.
-So when we go to the beach, he takes center stage, making lots of steamed shrimp for everyone to enjoy poolside, with a cocktail.
+Seafood wasn't always readily available growing up in Pittsburgh.
+However, my husband grew up near the Inner Harbor in Baltimore.
+He knows what it takes to make great steamed shrimp.
+So when we go to the beach, he takes center stage, making lots of steamed shrimp Maryland style for everyone to enjoy poolside, with a cocktail.

 The truth is that they are super easy to make.
-All he does is bring beer and old bay seasoning to a boil, in which he then steams the shrimp, for a few minutes, until they have a nice color.
+All he does is bring beer and old bay seasoning to a boil, in which he then steams the shrimp, for about 5 minutes, until they have a nice pink color.

-He does use a crab pot steamer, but any pot could do in a pinch.
+He does use a crab pot steamer, but any large pot would do in a pinch.

 Quick & Easy Steamed Shrimp